BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 Circular cuts and more complex shapes were tested on 1/8″, 3/16″, and 1/4″ using the CNC table.
 Key points:

-• Observed bevel and taper could be attributed to unoptimized parameters: mainly cut height and arc voltage.
+• Some bevel and taper looked like setup and parameter issues, mainly cut height and arc voltage.

 Steel plate with 'SUBSCRIBE' cut out using plasma CNC